 Mount Meru cost from £830.00

 Based on a min of 2 travellers sharing a twin or double room.
-For other solo or group prices please contact us.
+For solo climbers the price is £1095pp and for group prices please contact us.

 *If you are also climbing Kilimanjaro with us we offer a further discount.